-This is design by committee gone mad.
-DEC told me that decisions are made by consenus.
+This was design by committee gone mad.
+DEC told me that decisions were made by consenus.
 But DEC, whilst posing as a neutral coordinator, is actually more powerful than that.
-Its umbrella appeals boost money and profile for its member charities.
+Its umbrella appeals significantly boost its member charities’ incomes and profiles.

 DEC should have had the balls, the common sense and the integrity to insist on the use of the words ‘Rohingya‘ and ‘refugee‘.

-The vast majority of the ‘people fleeing Myanmar’ are Rohingya; and whatever Bangladesh says, they’re clearly all refugees.
+The vast majority of the ‘people fleeing Myanmar’ are Rohingya; and whatever Bangladesh said, they were clearly all refugees.

-Not calling them Rohingya looks like collusion with Myanmar’s pre-genocidal attempt to deny their existence.
-Not calling them refugees looks like collusion with Bangladesh’s heartless reluctance to grant refugee status.
+Not calling them Rohingya looked like collusion with Myanmar’s pre-genocidal attempt to deny their existence.
+Not calling them refugees looked like collusion with Bangladesh’s heartless refusal to grant them refugee status.

 Also, less well informed potential donors who’d heard about Rohingya refugees in the news might have glanced at the advert, not realised what the appeal was for – and might not have donated.